INTRODUCTION

 1 - DOWNLOAD RASPBERRY PI IMAGER

-Download the official Raspberry Pi Imager.app.
-Instead of using the app, you can also install a Linux System manually.
-However, the official app is the easiest and most user-friendly way to install an operating system on your SD-Card.
+Start by downloading the official Raspberry Pi Imager application.
+While it’s possible to install a Linux system manually, using the Imager is by far the easiest and most user-friendly way to write an operating system to your microSD card.

 2 - FLASH RASPBERRY PI OS

-The purpose of a headless setup is to skip the Welcome Wizard and be able to access the Raspberry Pi directly from a remote computer after the first boot.
-To do this, the username, password and network configuration must be completed through the OS customization settings.
+The purpose of a headless setup is to skip the Welcome Wizard and allow you to access your Raspberry Pi remotely right after the first boot, without needing a monitor, keyboard, or mouse.
+To enable this, you’ll need to configure the username, password, and network settings during the OS customization step in Raspberry Pi Imager.

 # Generate random passwordopenssl rand -base64 48 | cut -c1-32

-Click on [Edit Settings] and enter the following parameters in GENERAL:
+Next, in Raspberry Pi Imager, click on [Edit Settings] and enter the following parameters under GENERAL:

 - Set hostname: term7